Antique China Marks

 marks

-on Chinese ceramics only rarely tell you WHEN an item was made.
+on Chinese ceramic items will only seldom tell you WHEN an item was actually made.
+Thus, exact dating within a few years or a decade is usually impossible.
 An

-exception are marks bearing a date of the cyclical 60-year calendar, but
+exception are marks bearing a date of the cyclical 60-year calendar (sexagenary calendar), but

-- 'Reign' and 'dynasty' marks do theoretically indicate the period during which an item was made, but in reality,
+- 'Reign' and 'dynasty' marks do theoretically indicate the period by using an emperor's reign name, during which an item purportedly was made, but in reality,

-ceramics frequently were made with reign marks of earlier reigns, for various
+ceramics frequently were made with reign marks using the name of an earlier reign, for various

 reasons.
 Thus, reign marks also cannot be relied on for dating.
 More

-often than not they are not of the period.
-(The majority of all marks encountered on antiques are reign marks.)
+often than not such marks are not of the period.

-especially true with export porcelain.
+also true for export porcelain.
 Export porcelain showing Kangxi and

 Simply said, the large majority of Chinese marks do not

-Before the late Qing dynasty and early republic period porcelain from the Middle Kingdom
+Before the late Qing dynasty and early republic period the porcelain marks from the Middle Kingdom

 republic period appeared increasingly more manufacturers', studio and